-• uncontrollable circumstances prevented the Defendant from appearing in court;
+- uncontrollable circumstances prevented the Defendant from appearing in court; - the Defendant didn't create the circumstances or contribute to their creation in reckless disregard of the requirement to appear; and - the Defendant appeared as soon as the circumstances ceased to exist.

-• the Defendant didn't create the circumstances or contribute to their creation in reckless disregard of the requirement to appear; and to persuade you that the Defendant's claim is more likely true than not true.
+A preponderance of the evidence is enough evidence to persuade you that the Defendant's claim is more likely true than not true.